Ferocious71/Docker-and-Containerization-using-Nginx-Server/README.md

     6.1	 docker build -t sal-nginx-docker .
     6.2	 docker tag sal-nginx-docker:latest public.ecr.aws/975050024946/sal-nginx-docker:latest
     6.3	docker images
-    6.4	docker run -d -p 8082:80 sal-nginx-docker (In browser, URL will work - http://localhost:8081) - as 8080 port was used by my local
+    6.4	docker run -d -p 8082:80 sal-nginx-docker (In browser, URL will work - http://localhost:8081) - as 8080 port was used by my local so ran on 8081 port
     6.5	docker push public.ecr.aws/975050024946/sal-nginx-docker:latest
-8. Once it is pushed successfully, the image will be pushed to the ECR repository.
+7. Once it is pushed successfully, the image will be pushed to the ECR repository.
-9. PFB sceenrshots from the AWS console for the ECR Registry Folder creation and dockerized image pushed to the folder.
+8. PFB sceenrshots from the AWS console for the ECR Registry Folder creation and dockerized image pushed to the folder.

    ![image](https://github.com/user-attachments/assets/2cc84cbf-b462-4f46-b5f7-3c8eb6ea8124)